Romanian Naval Forces: Romanian Navy during the interwar period

-Following the end of World War I, the Kingdom of Romania took possession of three Austro-Hungarian river monitors (renamed after the newly incorporated territories of Ardeal, Basarabia and Bucovina), and in 1921 purchased four Italian patrol boats.
+Following the end of World War I, the Kingdom of Romania took possession of three Austro-Hungarian river monitors (renamed Ardeal, Basarabia and Bucovina after the newly incorporated territories), and in 1921 purchased four Italian patrol boats.
 These ships, together with the ones already in service, made Romania's Danube flotilla the most powerful riverine fleet in the world until World War II.